sodadata/docs/soda/quick-start-databricks-pipeline.md

 ## Review check results in a Unity dashboard

-After the Data Scientist trains the model to forecast employee attrition, they decide to devise an extra step in the process to use the [Soda Cloud API]({% link api-docs/public-cloud-api-v1.md %}) export all the Soda check results and dataset metadata back into the Unity catalog, then build a dashboard to display the results.
+After the Data Engineer trains the model to forecast employee attrition, they decide to devise an extra step in the process to use the [Soda Cloud API]({% link api-docs/public-cloud-api-v1.md %}) export all the Soda check results and dataset metadata back into the Unity catalog, then build a dashboard to display the results.

 *Coming soon:* a tutorial for building a dashboard using the Soda Cloud API!